InternetSociety/django-ixp-tracker/README.md

 If you don't provide this service yourself, it will default to a noop version.
 This will mean you will get no country of registration data and the marking of members having left an IXP will not be as efficient.

-In order to implement such a component yourself, you should implement the Protocol `ixp_tracker.importers.ASNGeoLookup` and provide a factory function for your class.
+In order to implement such a component yourself, you should implement the Protocol `ixp_tracker.data_lookup.AdditionalDataSources` and provide a factory function for your class.

 ## Backfilling data